LeonAirRC/Jeti-Lua-Apps/README.md

 edit the beep/audiofile patterns that are used for timer signalization
 ### DJM Timer
 speaking timer for the glider competitions at German youth championships
+### Sequential Button
+a control that can be set to user-defined deflections stepwise

+# Disclaimer
+Never use a Lua app to control a critical function of a model!\
+These apps are tested with no other apps active.
+Interference with other apps cannot be precluded.
+Lua apps can be killed by the transmitter if cpu or memory usage exceeds the limits.
+As state by the license, the author is in no way liable for any damages that are related to using the apps listed in this repository.